sevkioruc/docs/docs/permify-overview/authorization-service.md

 [Permify]: https://github.com/Permify/permify

-## Why should I use Authorization Service instead of doing from strach?
+## Why should I use Authorization Service instead of doing from scratch?

 ### Move & Iterate Faster
 Avoid the hassle of building your a new authorization system, save time and money by leveraging existing, battle-tested code that has been developed by a team rather than starting from scratch.
 You can started quickly with a simple API that you can easily integrate into your application to move and iterate faster.